-DAY 1: DEPART FROM NEW YORK (JFK)
+DAY 1: DEPART FROM PHILADELPHIA (PHL)

 DAYS 2–4: BERLIN

 Located at the crossroads of European history and culture, there’s no better place to begin your trip to Europe than Berlin.
 From its vibrant cafes and overflowing shopping streets to its poignant reminders of the city’s dark past, Berlin will grab you right from the start.
-We’ll bike to Tempelhof Airport, the site of the Berlin Airlift, climb up the impressive Reichstag to get a glimpse of Germany’s Parliament, visit the enlightening Jewish Memorial Museum.
+We’ll bike to Tempelhof Airport, the site of the Berlin Airlift, climb up the impressive Reichstag to get a glimpse of Germany’s Parliament, and visit the enlightening Jewish Memorial Museum.

 DAYS 5–7: KRAKOW